stevedonovan/gentle-intro/2-structs-enums-lifetimes.md

 assert_eq!(answer, 58);
 ```

-But uncomment `get` and you get a borrowing error:
+But uncomment `let get ...` and you get a borrowing error:
 "cannot borrow `answer` as immutable because it is also borrowed as mutable"

 Now, what's the type of `lin`?
 Only `rustc` knows.
 Exactly the same situation applies